Scope and Motivation

 📊 Key Statistic: A single distracting document, one that scores highly in dense retrieval but does not contain the answer, can reduce LLM accuracy by 25%.
 With 18 distractors, accuracy degrades by up to 67%.

-These findings challenge the naive assumption that higher retrieval recall automatically correlates with better RAG performance.
-The practical implication is clear: Post-retrieval filtering to remove high-scoring distractors is significantly more important than maximizing initial retrieval recall.
+So much for the naive assumption that higher retrieval recall automatically correlates with better RAG performance.
+The practical implication is blunt: post-retrieval filtering to remove high-scoring distractors matters significantly more than maximising initial retrieval recall.

 Study limitations: Experiments used the NQ-open dataset only; generalisation to other QA benchmarks and non-QA tasks (summarisation, dialogue, multi-hop reasoning) is unverified.
 All models tested at 7B scale or smaller (2.7B-7B) with 4-bit quantisation; behaviour at larger scales or different quantisation levels may differ.
 The hypothesis that random noise acts as an attention regulariser is plausible but not mechanistically proven.